New Normal (manga)

 New Normal (ニューノーマル, Nyū Nōmaru) is a Japanese manga series written and illustrated by Akito Aihara.
 Published by Funguild, it began serialization on various webcomic platforms in December 2020.
-As of October 2025, the series' individual chapters have been collected into eight print volumes.
+As of June 2026, the series' individual chapters have been collected into nine print volumes.

 Plot

 In New Normal, wearing a mask is commonplace and showing your mouth to someone of the opposite sex can be seen as an admission of love.
 After Natsuki's classmate, Hata, sees her without her mask on, the two begin a secret relationship where they show each other their faces in private.

 Publication

 Written and illustrated by Akito Aihara, the series is published by Funguild under their Comic Owl imprint.
-It began serialization on various webcomic platforms, including Access Books, Comic Seymour, and Renta!, on December 4, 2020.
-As of October 2025, the series' individual chapters have been collected into eight tankōbon volumes.
+It began serialization on various webcomic platforms, including Access Books, Comic CMoa, and Renta!, on December 4, 2020.
+As of June 2026, the series' individual chapters have been collected into nine tankōbon volumes.

 BookWalker is publishing the series in English digitally.